Auburn Area Historical Society

 (4) Pictures - any old photograph of Auburn, its buildings, events and people.
 If you send us a picture of which

-you have knowledge, please send a separate paper identifying the person, place, structure and approximate
+you have knowledge, please send a separate paper identifying the person, place, structure and/or

 (5) Documents - Any documents pertaining to Auburn, such as business letterheads, invoices, bills, records,